zomagic/diddy/README.md

 This version includes modifications for CerberusX compatibility.

-An Open Source Framework that includes extra functions and APIs for the CerberusX language. https://cerberus-x.com/
+An Open Source Framework that includes extra functions and APIs for the CerberusX language. <br>
+https://cerberus-x.com/

 Original copyright retained by the original authors.